rpappu/IoTCaps/PITCHME.md

 +++
 ### 4. Recombinant technology capabilities

->The more technology artifacts we have, the more we will have, ow- ing to the power of recombination.
-Engineering relies on the encapsulation of discrete capabilities into modular artifacts that can then be combined to create new arti- facts, which can themselves be modularized, and so on.
-Modern IoT is primarily based on synthesizing new ap- plications by assembling existing technology capabilities in new ways and uniquely challenging their limits.
+>The more technology artifacts we have, the more we will have, owing to the power of recombination.
+Engineering relies on the encapsulation of discrete capabilities into modular artifacts that can then be combined to create new artifacts, which can themselves be modularized, and so on.

 ---
 ### IoT dominant paradigm